 What is Verification?

-About 30% of all FAFSA filers are selected for verification by the federal processing center, which requires schools to collect documentation to check, or verify, the accuracy of the FAFSA information.
+FAFSA filers could be selected for verification by the federal processing center, which requires schools to collect documentation to check, or verify, the accuracy of the FAFSA information.
 In addition, the Mount may select an aid application for verification.
 If selected for verification, most prospective students will be awarded financial aid and they will receive a request for the required verification materials with their award letter.
 However, if in reviewing a new student’s FAFSA data, we are unable to make a reliable estimate of the student’s eligibility for financial aid, we will ask the student to complete verification before we create a financial aid award.
 All returning students must complete verification before financial aid will be awarded.
 Because colleges are liable for disbursements made prior to verification, it is our policy not to disburse funds until verification is completed.
 There are times when a student is selected for verification after a portion of his/her financial aid has already been disbursed.
 No further disbursements will be made until verification is completed.